mzucker/mzucker.github.io/_posts/2016-09-20-noteshrink.md

 [pngcrush]: http://pmt.sourceforge.net/pngcrush/
 [pngquant]: https://pngquant.org/

-The program can automatically combine several output images together into PDFs like [this one] using ImageMagick's [convert] tool.
+The program's final output combines several output images together into PDFs like [this one] using ImageMagick's [convert] tool.
 As a further bonus, `noteshrink.py` automatically sorts input filenames numerically (as opposed to alphabetically, as the shell [globbing]